iotaledger/wallet.rs/documentation/docs/libraries/nodejs/references/interfaces/AliasOutputOptions.md

 # Interface: AliasOutputOptions

-Options for the transaction creation
+Options for the alias output creation

 ## Table of contents